Klaudial/git-notes-with-mistakes/git.md

 These notes constitute a brief summary of the `git` version control tool.
 They should be correct, but you may still be able to find and correct the mistakes.

-You will be judged, however, not on finding all the mistakes, but on my use of version control in doing the work of fixing them!
+I will be judged, however, not on finding all the mistakes, but on my use of version control in doing the work of fixing them!

 Finding the mistakes has been a useful revision, though :)